Shannma/Shannon-Matthew-STAT540/Practice Assignment/STAT_540_Practice_Assignment.md

 ToothGrowth <- read.table("guinea_pigs_tooth_growth.txt", header = TRUE)
 ```

-As well, using the following function the structure of the data set was displayed.
+As well, using the following function, the structure of the data set was displayed.
 This provided further information about the text file before graphing:

 ``` r
 str(ToothGrowth)